Hi, I am Uwe Friedrichsen.

 - Curious – I am always curious about novel developments inside and outside of IT.
 My long-standing experience helps me to put things into perspective if needed.

 - Dislikes long bios – This page is probably the most I have written about myself in a long time.
-I prefer to talk about my work, not about myself.

 - Tries to make IT a (bit) better place – IT is a strange place.
 While it is a magical place on the one hand, it is also a toxic and inhumane place keeping people in a rat race towards burnout for totally pointless reasons.
-I try to take some of that unnecessary pressure off the people I meet and work with and create more humane environments in my proximity.
+I try to take some of that unnecessary pressure off the people I work with and create more humane environments in my proximity.
 I am not always successful, but I keep at it.

 A few more traits, not covered by my brief biography, are worth mentioning: